apache/spark/CI.rst

 Those two images have different naming schemas.
 See `Images documentation <IMAGES.rst>`_ for details.

-You can choose which registry should be used by the repository by setting ``OVERRIDE_GITHUB_REGISTRY`` secret to either ``docker.pkg.github.com`` for Github Package Registry or ``ghcr.io`` for GitHub Container Registry.
+You can choose which registry should be used by the repository by setting ``OVERRIDE_GITHUB_REGISTRY`` secret to either ``docker.pkg.github.com`` for GitHub Package Registry or ``ghcr.io`` for GitHub Container Registry.
-Default is the Github Package Registry one.
+Default is the GitHub Package Registry one.
 The Pull Request forks have no access to the secret but they auto-detect the registry used when they wait for the images.

-You can interact with the Github Registry images (pull/push) via `Breeze <BREEZE.rst>`_  - you can pass ``--github-registry`` flag wih  either ``docker.pkg.github.com`` for Github Package Registry or ``ghcr.io`` for GitHub Container Registry and pull/push operations will be performed using the chosen registry, using appropriate naming convention.
+You can interact with the GitHub Registry images (pull/push) via `Breeze <BREEZE.rst>`_  - you can pass ``--github-registry`` flag wih  either ``docker.pkg.github.com`` for GitHub Package Registry or ``ghcr.io`` for GitHub Container Registry and pull/push operations will be performed using the chosen registry, using appropriate naming convention.
 This allows building and pushing the images locally by committers who have access to push/pull those images.

-Github Container Registry Token
+GitHub Container Registry Token
 -------------------------------

 Unlike GitHub Packages, GitHub Registry requires a personal access token added as ``PAT_CR`` secret in order